Carve Comms

 When you’re preparing for the next media interview, refine from there.
 Adapt your media brief to fit your spokesperson's preferences or to avoid the same mistakes from happening.

-Pro Tip: Don’t pass along your media brief 10 minutes before your spokesperson sits down with the reporter – trust us, it’ll show.
+PRO TIP: Don’t pass along your media brief 10 minutes before your spokesperson sits down with the reporter – trust us, it’ll show.
 We recommend sending it three to five days before an interview.
 You don’t want to send it too far in advance when the interview isn’t top of mind but you also want to give your spokesperson enough time to prepare.
 Use your best judgment based on how your spokesperson likes to work and how much time you have from an interview booked to a live interview.

 And That’s How to Write a Media Brief